-The most of County Kildare and northwest/south-west of County Meath "High" and "Moderate" by groundwater vulnerability.
+Groundwater vulnerability varies across the Greater Dublin Area (as shown on Figure 4.8).
+The most of County Kildare and northwest/south-west of County Meath are "High" underlain by and "Moderate" groundwater vulnerability.
 The south-east parts of County Meath, northern parts of County Fingal, coastal areas of County Wicklow and some pocket areas in County Kildare and surrounding Dublin City are having "Low" groundwater vulnerability.
 The Wicklow Mountains and upland areas within the Greater Dublin Area are generally identified as having either "Extreme" or "Extreme (Rock near surface)" vulnerability.